-Amalia Scott is an Astrologer, Tarot reader, teacher of the esoteric arts, and witch living in the foothills of the Sierra Nevada Mountains.
+Amalia Scott Jancic is a working Astrologer, Tarot reader, Teacher of the Esoteric Arts, and Podcast Host.
 Her work with clients is a practice in highlighting the tools they carry naturally and coaching them into a space of empowered action in the world.
-She is committed to ethical and practical service.
-She also publishes free blog updates that follow the lunar cycle.
+Amalia also publishes daily Astrology reports and whatever other content strikes her fancy.

-She studies and is certified as an Astrologer through the Forrest Astrology Apprenticeship Program and has worked with the Tarot on her own for 10+ years.
+Amalia a certified Astrologer through the Forrest Astrology Apprenticeship Program, with which she still studies.
+She has worked with the Tarot for 10+ years.

 * * * *

 Why the Hare in the Moon?
 The hare appears in many folkloric traditions as the close associate of magic, witchcraft, and alchemy (tales included below).
 Ultimately, Amalia’s work is akin to just that: storytelling, folklore, and the alchemy of narratives.
 Through folkloric narratives, we gain access to the fairy tale qualities of our lives: symbolic meaning, synchronicity, and higher purpose.

 In readings with Amalia, the archetypal and narrative conditions of your life become apparent: you are given the opportunity to reflect clearly on the work you need to do to fulfill your most authentic calling.
 She works to weave together the threads of meaning within your personal narrative so that you can arrive fully at an integrated vision of what your strongest and most authentic responses to life events might be.
 The goal is to come full circle: for you to feel confident that you may complete your narrative, beginning by experiencing its meaning wholly.
 A reading with Amalia is an opportunity for you to let your life's purpose sink in and develop the conviction and confidence to be and heal your Self.